Your Linux Image Shipped.

 Now It Needs Support.

-Yocto or Buildroot, the bring-up was the easy part.
 Kernel CVEs keep landing, layers drift, the toolchain breaks somehow, and regulators now want a vulnerability story.
 We keep your image patched, buildable, and compliant, so you don't keep a Linux platform engineer on payroll.

 Three Situations